| 1 of 20 | Lobby at the JW Marriott San Francisco Union Square | Full Screen | View All 255 Photos |

 The flourishes that might elevate the hotel are missing, which is a shame because the building is striking.
 The most notable feature of the 1987 building, originally the Portman Hotel, is the 19-story atrium that rises above the 3rd-floor lobby.
 Glass elevators whisk guests up to rooms off open hallways, giving them a bird's eye view of the elegant bronze scupture by noted 20th-century American sculptor Elbert Weinberg.

 With nightly turndown service, a "butler" on call, free shoeshines, and other such perks, the JW Marriott strives to deliver the kind of five-star service guests find at top luxury hotels in the city, such as the St. Regis or the Campton Place Taj.
 The breadth of services is indeed impressive.
-What's missing is the palpable feeling of being attended to with care.
-The waiters were difficult to flag down at the restaurant, for example, and no one came to help with my bags when I pulled up in a taxi.
+What's missing is the palpable feeling of being attended to with extra care.

 One block away from shopping-centric Union Square